ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If a key has usage restrictions that limit its use to device identity challenges, Verifiers SHOULD check for key use that violates usage restrictions.

-Offline verification of keys or verification of key use restrictions MAY produce Claims that are added to the ACS.
+Offline verification of keys or verification of key use restrictions MAY produce Properties that are added to the APS.
 Alternatively, Verifiers MAY report key verification results as part of an error reporting function.

 ~~~ cddl